timeplus-io/docs/docs/proton-kafka.md

 ### Read/Write Kafka Message Key {#messagekey}

+For each message in the Kafka topic, the value is critical for sure.
+The key is optional but could carry important meta data.

+Proton currently doesn't support read the message key yet (coming soon).
+When you create an external stream and send data to it, via a materialized view or `INSERT`, you can specify how the message key is to be generated.

-As an advanced feature, since Proton v1.3.31, you can read or write the message key for Kafka messages.
-This is done by adding a new external stream setting `message_key` which is an expression that returns a string value, the values return by the expression will be used as the message key for each row.
+This is done by the setting `message_key` in the `CREATE` DDL.
+It is an expression that returns a string value, the values return by the expression will be used as the key for each message.

 Examples: